denten-courses/masters-seminar/README.md

 - We will not always have time to discuss every text assigned.
 Regardless, you are responsible for the entirety of the material.
-Pursue your curiosity by expanding the selection to cover the table of context, the introduction, and the conclusion of each text.
+Pursue your curiosity by expanding the selection to cover TOCs, introductions, and conclusions.

 - When not feeling well, you have the option to engage from home.
-Take it (especially during the flu season).
-There is no penalty.
+Rest and recover before coming back to class, especially during the flu season.
+There is no penalty for doing so.
 An absence for any reason can always be remedied through online participation above the weekly minimum.

 - Consult Columbia's guidelines on [Academic Integrity and Responsible Conduct of Research][2].